-It was recently discovered that dogs DO see in colour, just not as vivid as the colour that humans see.
+It was recently discovered that dogs DO see in color, just not as vivid as the color that humans see.

 Giving dogs chocolate could be fatal for them, because theobromine, an ingredient of chocolate, stimulates the central nervous system and cardiac muscle.
 About 1.1 kilograms of milk chocolate or just 146 grams of cooking chocolate (which has more theobromine per gram) could kill a 22 kilogram dog.